poornimah67-blip/B.Tech-C-programs/README.md

 12. code to perform arithmetic operation
 13. code to show increment
 14. code to show decrement
 15. code to find maximum of three numbers using ternary operation
+16. code to check leap year